Remote onboarding – best practices for your team

 But first, let’s see why remote onboarding matters and what we learned about its importance:

 - It makes team members feel valued and confident they’ve made the right decision by choosing to work for your company

 - It sparks engagement by getting your team inspired by the work they do, why they do it and who they do it with

 - It optimises productivity and performance with clear expectations to progress and tackle challenges when they arise

-7 best practices for a flawless remote onboarding process
+4 best practices for remote onboarding

 Since your new hire is not sitting right next to you, it’ll be harder to connect with them.
 You won’t get the opportunity to go for lunch or have coffee, so you’ll have to think of alternatives.